konpyutaika/nifikop/website/docs/6_contributing/1_developer_guide.md

 #### Cross platform build environment

-Build the docker image which will be used to build CassKop docker image
+Build the docker image which will be used to build NiFiKop docker image

 ```bash
 make build-ci-image